RTCassidy1/Project2-StreamCompaction/README.md

 * Plot a graph of the comparison and write a short explanation of the phenomenon you see here.

+### Answers
+* My gpu accelerated algorithm actually runs much slower than my sequential cpu algorithm.
+  I think this is due to a poor implementation of the naive algorithm on my part.
+The way my naive algorithm works is to so a segmented scan and save the largest value in each segment to an auxiliary array.
+I then call scan recursively on the auxiliary array.
+My fatal mistake was that I allocated the memory for the auxiliary array within the naive_scan call.
+The result of this is that for an array of length N i have log(n) calls to malloc which is pretty slow.
+The sequential version already has everything in memory so it runs much more quickly.
+I'm pretty ceratin if I were to initialize all the memory outside the call I would see significant performance improvement and I plan to do this before using the algorithm in the next assignment.

+* There are also some other places I could get some speedup, for example in my kernel call I actually move data between my two temporary arrays inside the loop when I could just swap their pointers.

+* My graph is in string compaction graph.pdf

 # PART 3 : OPTIMIZING PREFIX SUM
 In the previous section we did not take into account shared memory.
 In the previous section, we kept everything in global memory, which is much slower than